Iowa governor, aides appear in PR video for no-bid vendor

 Iowa law does bar the use of state property “for any private purpose and for personal gain, to the detriment of the state.”
 Another law, signed by Reynolds, bans state officials from using taxpayer dollars for self-promotion.

-Garrett claimed no state resources were used to make the video, which also features Department of Transportation Director Scott Marler.
+Garrett claimed no state resources were used to make the video, which also featured Department of Transportation Director Scott Marler.

 State Auditor Rob Sand said Thursday it was “shocking” Pentella had been asked to use his time to promote a private entity without full transparency.
 Referring to the governor’s office role in the video, he said the “legality of this action certainly deserves additional scrutiny.”